ccamel/awesome-ccamel/README.md

 - [gvergnaud/hotscript](https://github.com/gvergnaud/hotscript) - A library of composable functions for the type-level!
 Transform your TypeScript types in any way you want using functions you already know.
 - [hasura/graphql-engine](https://github.com/hasura/graphql-engine) - Blazing fast, instant realtime GraphQL APIs on your DB with fine grained access control, also trigger webhooks on database events.
 - [hazae41/result](https://github.com/hazae41/result) - Rust-like Result for TypeScript
+- [heyxyz/hey](https://github.com/heyxyz/hey) - Hey is a decentralized and permissionless social media app built with Lens Protocol 🌿
 - [hiwelo/new-dependencies-action](https://github.com/hiwelo/new-dependencies-action) - GitHub Action adding a comment with information about new NPM dependencies detected in a pull request
 - [immutable-js/immutable-js](https://github.com/immutable-js/immutable-js) - Immutable persistent data collections for Javascript which increase efficiency and simplicity.
 - [improbable-eng/ts-protoc-gen](https://github.com/improbable-eng/ts-protoc-gen) - Protocol Buffers Compiler (protoc) plugin for TypeScript and gRPC-Web.